Timeline | September 2020 - April 2021

 Free Camera - active

 Overall, I think that my game project was successful.
-Although, it is the first completed workable project I have ever builded but I felt very proud of what I have accomplished in my finial year in the interaction design program.
+Although, it is the first completed workable project I have ever built I felt very proud of what I have accomplished in my final year in the interaction design program.

 If I have more time---